sara-sabr/ITStrategy/wip-tec/en/IITB_KPIs.md

 `service ratio = service requests / service personnel`

+And finally, for each of these ratios, we measure the rate at which they increase/decrease over time:

+`rate of X = (ratio x year_n - ratio x year_n-1) / ratio x year_n-1`

 ## 4. **Availability uptime of ESDC core systems**

 Moving IITB into a service-oriented organization will require IITB to manage the complexity and growth of its services pro-actively.
 The measurement of availability is driven by time loss whereas the measurement of reliability is driven by the frequency and impact of failures.
 This indicator focuses on availability as it's what clients of the service are concerned with.
 The ***service's*** maximum allowable downtime, as agreed by the BCP Business Impact Analysis exercise, will be used to assess IITB's service availability.
 The Core systems will be the ones flagged as *high business value* within [ESDC's Application Portfolio Management (APM) program](http://dialogue/grp/PR6303013/APM_Program/default.aspx).

-`service availability = (total elapsed time - sum of downtime) / total elapsed time`
+`service availability ratio = (total elapsed time - sum of downtime) / total elapsed time`

+`service availability target ratio = actual % availability / target % availability`

 *Note:* Services are never expected to be up 100% of the time.
 [See here](http://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management/Application_Portfolio_Management_User_Guide#Application_Mission_Criticality_and_Critical_Services) for more details.